suutari-ai/shuup/tax-display-plan.rst

   * Currently I decided to use the same display taxness for prices in basket but not for orders.

+* Should we block access to basket and checkout if prices is hidden?

+* Should we block adding to basket if prices is hidden?

+* Should we raise from pricing filters if the hide price mode is on?

 Plan
 ----